Gigaspaces/solution-hub/examples/README.md

 * [querydsl](/examples/advanced/querydsl) - Shows how to use Query Dsl predicates
 * [projection](/examples/advanced/projection) - Demonstrates the usage of Projections in XAP
 * [changeapi](/examples/advanced/changeapi) - Demonstrates the usage of Change API in XAP
 * [transaction](/examples/advanced/transaction) - Shows how XAP transactions can be used
+* [document](/examples/advanced/document) - Covers using Space as a Document Store

 # Running The Examples